Minor Changes

 my-app-name: I want to work on this app.
 First, use PLAN MODE to analyze my request and the Monorepo guidelines (CLAUDE.md).
 Start from the main branch and create a feature branch for the following task.
 Ask me questions to clarify if needed.
 What I want to do: - [ ] Add feature / Fix issue / Update documentation - [ ] [Describe what you want to accomplish] [Add any additional context or requirements here]

-Step 2: Implement and Test
+Step 2: Implement and Verify Build

 What happensDetails